Jashancoder04/Jashancoder04/README.md

 <p><b>Math</b></p>
 <P>Our math class was taken by RB.
 We learned and practice integration that leacture was very interesting.</P>
 <P><b>UHV</b></P>
 <p>Our second UHV calss was taken by JK .
-WWE omplete ch-2 in this lecture.
+We complete ch-2 in this lecture.
 We learned about self and body.
 Need of self and body in that lecture.</p>
 <h2>Day-7 Date -18.07,2024</h2>
 <P>On the day Sixth, we attend class first.</P>
 <P>Peer intraction </P>
 <p>Our peer interaction class was taken by our seniour.
 They guide us. they taught us how to calculate SGPA, how to make library card Bus pass etc. We fell very gppd after intraction with our seniour.</p>
 <p>Math </p>
 <p> Our Math class was taken by SKG.
 We practive integration by parts and partial fracton.
 We practiced variety of problems in each topic.</p>
-<h2>In uditorium</h2>
+<h2>In Auditorium</h2>
 <p><b>First speaker of the day:Dr. Harminder Singh</b></p>
 <p>DR. Harminder Singh , the ANO of NCC . he introduce us to brnefits  of joining NCC.
 He mentioned both phsical amd mental advantages, explaning that NCC provide army training while also helping us to shape our personality and bulit confidence and communication skills , team work and discpline. benefits of joining NCC</p>
 <p><b>SAHARA Scholarship for Ncc cadets.</b></p>